 Back in 2016, he was solely focused on streaming his Pokemon Go vlogs.
 But in mid-2017, he had shifted his radar from Pokemon Go to Fortnite.
 At this moment, all he uploads is his daily Fortnite videos.

-What Headset Does Lachlan Use?: HyperX Cloud Alpha S
+Lachlan Uses HyperX Cloud Alpha S

 The Fortnite Gamer’s first choice of headphone happens to be the HyperX Cloud Alpha S. It’s the ‘for now’ version of the Cloud Alpha series from the brand of HyperX.